PCNC 440 is an entry-level professional CNC mill popular among small businesses and serious hobbyists.

 The 4th axis kit is powered by NEMA 34 stepper motor with harmonic drive, which is nearly backlash-free.
 Tormach provides the Baolong SD9 stepper driver for motor control, which has a maximum current rating of 9.8A.

 It is a bipolar stepper driver and has step and CW & CCW direction control modes.

 The driver is available as a separate accessory, and you need to install the SD9 stepper driver inside the electronics panel of the PCNC 440 CNC mill.

 A coolant system in a CNC mill is an essential accessory to lubricate its cutting tool and workpiece for improved cut quality.

 Tormach offers two different types of coolant systems, from which you can choose according to your requirements.

 If you are a hobbyist or working in a small shop, you can consider the FogBuster coolant system.
 It has a transparent reservoir with a steel bracket to hold it.

 You can mount this system on a wall.
 The bracket also has a magnetic surface to let you easily mount the reservoir on the CNC enclosure.
 Hence, it requires less space.

 FogBuster requires high-pressure air to spray the coolant on the head of the cutting tool and the workpiece.
 You can use a 4610XC air compressor to produce recommended air pressure of 90 psi for optimum performance.

-It creates a spatter effect, so the coolant does not evaporate in the air and protect you from health hazards.
+It creates a spatter effect, so the coolant does not evaporate in the air and protects you from health hazards.